When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Related Work

 \section{Related Work}

 \textbf{Inverse dynamics models. } Inverse dynamics models (IDMs) predict the action that initiates a sequence leading from the current state to a future state $k$ steps ahead.
-The multi-step inverse dynamic loss has been used to train encoders on high-dimensional observations, since it can filter out exogenous factors~\citep{mhammedi2023musik, efroni2022ppe, lamb2023guaranteed} and learn rich state representations that generalise across tasks.
-We focus on these architectures, in which states are encoded into a latent space with an encoder (\Cref{fig:midm_architecture}) and both the state predictor and the IDM policy operate in this latent space.
+The multi-step inverse dynamic loss has been used to train encoders on high-dimensional observations, since it can filter out exogenous factors and learn rich state representations that generalise across tasks~\citep{mhammedi2023musik, efroni2022ppe, lamb2023guaranteed,koul2023pclast}.
+In this work, we focus on architectures in which states are encoded into a latent space (\Cref{fig:midm_architecture}), and both the state predictor and the IDM policy operate on these latent representations.

-\textbf{Predictive inverse dynamics models. } Recent works have combined a state predictor with an IDM to learn generalizable policies.
-Inspired by diffusion models for video generation, \citet{du2023learning} trained a diffusion model to generate future images given task descriptions, operating directly in image space.
-To simplify learning, \citet{xie2025latent} first learned a compact latent space to condition networks on, and leveraged additional action-free and diverse action-labeled demonstrations to train the state predictor and IDM, respectively. \citet{tian2025predictive} jointly trained the IDM and state predictor end-to-end. \citet{tot2025adapting} explored conditioning on latent representations of pretrained vision and world models.
-These approaches showed that PIDM can outperform BC and other baselines but did not explain when or why these benefits can be expected.
-Our work closes that gap by providing theoretical and empirical insight into why decomposing future state and action prediction leads to these performance gains.
+\textbf{PIDMs. } Prior works instantiate PIDM with varying choices of state space, training data, and optimization strategy. \citet{du2023learning} trained a diffusion model to predict future images directly in pixel space. \citet{xie2025latent} instead operated in a compact latent space, exploiting action-free demonstrations for the state predictor and diverse action-labeled data for the IDM. \citet{tian2025predictive} trained both components jointly end-to-end. \citet{tot2025adapting} conditioned on representations from pretrained vision and world models. \citet{pai2026mimic} used a fine-tuned video model as the state predictor, generating frames that visualize task completion from language conditioning.
+Collectively, these works provide empirical evidence that PIDM can outperform BC.
+However, they do not explain when or why such gains arise.
+Our work addresses this question through a theoretical and empirical analysis of the PIDM decomposition.